snigdhp/VAPT/security-terminologies-main/Interview-Question2.md

 “For an online banking system, confidentiality protects account data, integrity ensures transactions can’t be altered silently, and availability ensures customers can access their accounts when needed.”

 ---

+### 1. Basic definitions

+## Brute Force Attack

+- Attacker tries many passwords against a single user account.
+    - Focus is: one username, lots of passwords.

+Example: Trying Password1!, Password2!, Summer2024!, Qwerty@123, etc. repeatedly on user1@example.com.

+- Password Spraying Attack

+Attacker tries a few common passwords against many user accounts.
+    - Focus is: many usernames, few passwords.

+Example: Trying Welcome@123 on 500 different usernames, then Password@123 on the same 500, and so on.

+---
+## 2. Key differences (at a glance)

+## Aspect	Brute Force Attack	Password Spraying Attack
+## Target pattern	Single / few accounts	Large number of accounts
+## Password variety	Many different passwords	Few common passwords
+## Goal	Crack specific account(s)	Get any valid account (even low-value)
+## Lockout risk	High (many failed attempts on same user)	Lower (few attempts per user, bypasses lockout policies)
+## Detection profile	Easy to spot on per-user failed login trends	Harder; failures spread across many users
+## Typical passwords used	Wordlists, permutations, full brute force	Very common, weak, or default passwords
+## Noise level	Noisy on that account	“Low and slow”; looks like normal user errors

+---
+## 3. Why password spraying is dangerous

+- Most organizations use account lockout or throttling (e.g., 5 failed attempts → lockout).
+    - Brute force hits that limit quickly on one account.
+- Password spraying stays under the threshold per account (e.g., 1–2 attempts per user), so:
+    - It avoids lockouts.
+- It is harder for SOC to detect via simple “failed login per user” alerts.
+    - It often succeeds because many users share common passwords (Welcome@123, Company@2025, etc.).

+---
+## 4. Typical detection indicators

+- Brute Force

+    - High number of failed attempts for a single username.
+    - Source IP may be single or a small set.
+    - Short time window, very bursty traffic.
+    - Password Spraying
+    - Low number of failures per user, but:
+    - Same password attempted across many accounts.
+    - Similar timing and source(s).
+    - Patterns more visible if you analyze by:
+    - “Failed login count per source IP” or “Same password hash in failed attempts across multiple usernames”.

+---
+## 5. Mitigation strategies (for both)

+## High-level defenses:

+##Strong password policy

+## Enforce length + complexity + no reuse of known breached passwords.

+## Account lockout / throttling

+## Progressive delays, CAPTCHAs, or lockout after several failures.

+## Multi-Factor Authentication (MFA)

+## Even if password is compromised, attacker cannot easily log in.

+## Login anomaly detection

+## Monitor by IP, device, geolocation, impossible travel, and common password patterns.

+## User education

+## Avoid “Welcome123”, “Password@123”, “CompanyName@2025” style passwords.

+## Protocol hardening

+## Disable legacy protocols that don’t support modern auth (e.g., old IMAP/POP/SMTP auth).

+---

+### 6. One-liner difference for interview

+Brute force: Many passwords against one user.

+Password spraying: A few common passwords against many users to evade lockouts.

+---
+## 1. Quick recap: what is rate limiting in this context?

+In authentication, rate limiting means:
+“Do not allow more than X login attempts in Y time window.”

+It can be applied on different keys:

+Per user account (e.g., max 5 failed attempts per user per 10 minutes)

+Per IP address / client (e.g., max 20 login attempts per IP per minute)

+Per IP + user combination

+Global / per subnet / per country, etc.

+Often combined with lockout, CAPTCHA, or exponential backoff.

+## 2. How brute force interacts with rate limiting

+Brute Force = many passwords on one account.

+If you have per-account rate limiting / lockout, brute force is:

+Very likely to hit the limit quickly.

+Easy to detect: “user A has 100 failed logins in 2 minutes.”

+Mitigation: account lockout, delay, or CAPTCHA after N failures.

+So:

+Brute force is noisy and rate limiting on a single account is usually enough to slow or block it.

+3. How password spraying interacts with rate limiting

+- Password Spraying = few passwords on many accounts.

+- Attack strategy is explicitly designed to bypass simple rate limits, like:

+- “Max 5 failed attempts per user per 10 minutes”

+Example:

+- Attacker has 1000 usernames.

+- They try Welcome@123 once on each username.

+- Per-user failures = 1 → below the per-account limit.

+- They wait, then try another common password on all accounts.

+- Unless you also have per-IP / per-origin rate limiting, the spray may:

+- Not trigger per-user lockouts.

+- Look like normal user mistakes (1–2 wrong passwords).
+    - Password spraying is a low-and-slow technique to stay under basic rate limits and lockout thresholds.

+## 4. How good rate limiting should be designed (to handle both)

+- To handle both brute force and password spraying you want:
+    - Per-account limits

+- Protects individual users from brute forcing.
+    - Per-IP / per-client limits

+- Limits total attempts from a single source.
+    - Makes password spraying harder from a single IP.

+- Behavioral / anomaly checks

+    - Many usernames from same IP in a short time window.

+    - Same password tried across many accounts.

+    - Geo / ASN-based heuristics (suspicious networks).

+    - Additional controls beyond rate limiting

+    - MFA

+    - CAPTCHA on suspicious patterns

+    - Device fingerprinting, impossible travel, etc.

+---
+## 5. One-liner for interview

+Brute force vs rate limit: Brute force is usually blocked by simple per-account rate limiting or lockout.

+Password spraying vs rate limit: Password spraying is designed to stay under per-account limits, so you need smarter rate limiting (per-IP, behavioral) and MFA to stop it.